idiap/python-packagers/README.md

 # Python Packagers Cloud Native Buildpack

-The Paketo Buildpack for Python Packagers is a Cloud Native Buildpack that installs packages using the adequate tool selected based on the contect of the application sources and makes it available to it.
+The Paketo Buildpack for Python Packagers is a Cloud Native Buildpack that installs packages using the adequate tool selected based on the content of the application sources and makes it available to it.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/python-packagers` and `paketobuildpacks/python-packageres`.
+The buildpack is published for consumption at `gcr.io/paketo-buildpacks/python-packagers` and `paketobuildpacks/python-packagers`.

 ## Behavior
 This buildpack participates if `requirements.txt` exists at the root the app.